Bubble Emission ASTM D3078 Package Testing

 Summary of ASTM D3078 Bubble Emission Package Testing

 The ASTM D3078 package testing standard outlines the process of determining leaks in flexible packages by bubble emission.
-As an ISTA and ASTM-certified staff, our testing experts have very significant knowledge in flexible package testing.
-We have developed a process that guides our customers from test plan to test report.

 The product may actually plug small leaks when positive pressure inside the pouch is drawn away using a vacuum.
 The size of the leak that can be observed with this test method is determined by two primary factors.
 First, the nature of the packaging material will impact the observation of leaks.
 Second, the test parameters selected can be a factor.